makovalab-psu/nonBKinetics/README.md

 	`python rates.py ${inp}.intersect`

-6. Redo steps 3 to 7 for lowfreq
+6. Redo steps 3 to 7 for lowfreq (not presented in manuscript)

+#FIGURE S5

+---